 There are many visual highlights to be enjoyed on the Bernina Express.
 Soon after the train leaves Tirano headed for Switzerland, get ready to climb the Brusio Spiral Viaduct, a famous 360-degree spiral piece of track used to help the train gain height.
 Opened in 1908, The Brusio Spiral Viaduct was designed to limit the railway's gradient between Tirano and Poschiavo.
 Without the gradient change, it was feared the train would slip on the way up the slope or lose control on the way down.
 A spiral tunnel was initially planned at the location, but couldn't be built due to geographical restrictions.
 Considered an excellent place for photographs, have your camera at the ready as you journey through this outstanding feature.

-Equally stunning is the Landwasser Viaduct.
+Equally stunning is the iconic Landwasser Viaduct.
 This incredible single-track railway viaduct spans the Landwasser River in Switzerland.
-The Bernina Express crosses here between Schmitten and Fillisur, and the views through the valley are magnificent.
+The Bernina Express crosses here between Schmitten and Fillisur, and the views through the valley are nothing short of magnificent.
 Shortly after Fillisur the train passes through several spiral loops to gain height as it ascends into the Alps.
 The highest station on the Bernina line, Ospizo Nernina is perched 7,391 feet above sea level, and the vantage point from the train offers awe-inspiring mountain vistas.